 The final location of TWINE is also neat in this movie sequence, for it leads straight into Bond’s next mission in Skyfall, which starts in Istanbul.
 So let’s assume he has a few day’s rest before M sends him to agent Ronson, wounded by killer Patrice at the start of that film.

 SKYFALL – Bond pursues Patrice through Istanbul, including a roof top chase across The Grand Bazaar (I love how this watch sequence uses two different bazaar’s to connect the films!).
 Bond gets shot and vanishes, before returning to London to get fit and pursue Silva, who is targeting M and MI6.

 Following his exhausting adventures in Tomorrow and TWINE I can now buy that Bond is older and struggles with injury and fitness.
-At the start of TWINE he injures his left shoulder falling from Cigar Girl’s hot air balloon – then at the start of Skyfall, he gets shot in the same shoulder!
+At the start of TWINE he injures his shoulder falling from Cigar Girl’s hot air balloon – then at the start of Skyfall, he also gets shot in the shoulder!
 I also love how Silva dryly observes that Bond’s knees must be killing him with all that running about.

 One of the strongest scenes is when Silva first meets Bond and logically deconstructs M, MI6 and Bond – alongside Bond’s unresolved childhood trauma.
 Bond’s struggle with loss and grief echoes through this sequence – Vesper, Mathis, Paris, Elektra.
 With M instructing Eve to shoot Bond at the start of Skyfall, he suffers another “betrayal”.